 D&s RELATIONSHIPS

 When we think of a D/S relationship, we think of what we have seen in E.L.
-James’ film and book franchise ‘Fifty Shades of Grey’, but this is only a limited view of what such a relationship can be.
-Many D/S relationships are actually never enjoyed physically in person, and instead are undertaken via the internet and technology.
-There are a wide array of online chat forums and websites (such as Fetlife as an example) which help connect submissive and dominants to be able to enjoy their relationship online.
-Many utilize phone calls, face times, and sending and receiving pictures on chat forums and texts as a means of enjoying their relationship, often being able to enjoy a level of anonymity that focuses on safety and their being able to enjoy their normal lives without having to stop enjoying their voracious sexual life too.
-Within these relationships, it is important that while the submissive serves the dominant, that the guidelines and restrictions of the relationship are discussed at length and enjoyed by both, meaning that the power exchange within these relationships is individualistic to each couple and up to discussion.
+James’ film and book franchise ‘Fifty Shades of Grey,’ but this is a limited view of what such a relationship can be.
+Many D/S relationships are never physically enjoyed in person but undertaken via the internet and technology.
+A wide array of online chat forums and websites (such as Fetlife) help connect submissives and dominants to enjoy their relationship online.
+Many utilize phone calls, face times, and sending and receiving pictures on chat forums and texts to enjoy their relationship, often enjoying a level of anonymity that focuses on safety.
+They can enjoy their everyday lives without having to stop enjoying their voracious sexual life.
+Within these relationships, it is essential that while the submissive serves the dominant, the relationship’s guidelines and restrictions are discussed at length and enjoyed by both, meaning that the power exchange within these relationships is individualistic to each couple and up to discussion.
 Therefore, not every D/S relationship is the same.

 WHERE DID D&S COME FROM